CloudLabs-MOC/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-2.md

 3. Clone the forked repository into Visual Studio Code using the CloudLabs-provided GitHub account.

+  >**Note**: If you get a message stating repository already exists.
+Please delete the existing repository and fork new one again.

 4. In your Visual Studio Code, navigate to **Extentions** and install **Nuget Gallery** and **C# Dev Kit**.

 ## Challenge Objectives